Convento de la Popa

 Castillo de San Felipe de Barajas

-The castillo is the greatest and strongest fortress ever built by the Spaniards in any of their colonies.
-The original fort was...
+The castillo is the greatest fortress ever built by the Spaniards in any of their colonies.
+It still dominates an entire section of...

 This museum is part of the Convento.
 Exhibits include religious art and pre-Columbian ceramics as well as a new section devoted to...

 Without doubt, Cartagena's old city is its principal attraction, particularly the inner walled town, consisting of the historical...

 Cartagena's local soccer team, Real Cartagena, plays games at this stadium located 5km south of the city.
 Games run throughout the year....

 If you’re escaping more chaotic El Centro for the plush suburbs of Bocagrande, this is a good option for an excellent selection of...

 On a 150m-high hill, the highest point in Cartagena, stands this convent.
 A beautiful image of La Virgen de la Candelaria, the patroness of the city, is in the convent's chapel, and there's a charming flower-filled patio.
 There is also a chilling statue of a speared Padre Alonso García de Paredes, a priest who was murdered along with five Spanish soldiers for trying to spread the good word.
 The views from here are outstanding and stretch all over the city.